How to apply for a wedding permit in California

 The best advice I can give you when applying for a California State Parks wedding permit

 As previously stated, I highly advise you to hire a pro to handle this process.
 Blue Sky Elopements offers free permit procurement (you just pay the cost of the permit) as part of our Location Consulting Services.
-Our fee of $500 fee will also grant you access to all of our venue sites in the state.
+Our fee of $500 will also give you location info and permit specifics on all of the venues we serve.
 Even if you opt to DIY the rest of your wedding, the peace of mind from letting a pro handle this might be well worth the investment.

 One last tip – don’t be taken in by vendors who attempt to persuade you to book their services by telling you they “help with” venue selection and permit application.
 That basically means they provide you with some referral links and suggestions and then leave it up to you to handle the details.
 It’s not the same thing as handing off the entire messy process to professionals that work with these California sectors all the time.